 City now accepting Grants in Aid applications

-Honolulu – Mayor Rick Blangiardi today announced that qualified nonprofit organizations can now apply for grants available through the city’s Grants in Aid (GIA) program.
-GIA proposals must be submitted by 2 p.m. on November 22, 2023.
-Last year more than $10.6 million in GIA were awarded to 67 nonprofits across O‘ahu.
-Please note this is the City’s annual Grants In Aid request for grant proposals, not the Non-Profit Relief Program that will be funded by the American Rescue Plan (ARPA).
+Honolulu – Mayor Kirk Caldwell today announced that qualified nonprofit organizations can now apply for grants available through the city’s Grants in Aid (GIA) program.
+GIA proposals must be submitted by 2 p.m. on November 16, 2015.
+Last year more than $6 million in GIA were awarded to nonprofits across Oahu.

 The City Charter-mandated GIA fund administered by the Department of Community Services (DCS) was established by a voter initiative to serve economically and/or socially disadvantaged populations, or provide services for public benefit in the areas of arts, culture, economic development, or the environment.

 All agencies must submit their sealed proposals to the Division of Purchasing by 2 p.m.
-Hawai’i Standard Time on Wednesday, November 22, 2023, as evidenced by a date and time stamp from the Division of Purchasing.
-The Division of Purchasing is located at Honolulu Hale, 530 South King Street, Room 115, Honolulu, Hawai‘i 96813.
+Hawaii Standard Time on Monday, November 16, 2015, as evidenced by a date and time stamp from the Division of Purchasing.
+The Division of Purchasing is located at Honolulu Hale, 530 South King Street, Room 115, Honolulu, HI 96813.

-The city is mandated by a Charter Amendment to set aside one-half of one percent of general funds for Grants in Aid for the following two categories:
+The city is mandated by a Charter Amendment to set aside one-half of one percent of general funds for GIA for the following two categories: